abhijitmahalle/cnn-steering-control/README.md

 # Steering control using CNN
 This repository contains code to train a car to steer using Convolutional Neural Network (CNN).
 The simulator used to collect the trainind data and test the model is Udacity's self-driving car simulator.
-This was the term-end project for the ENPM690-Robot Learning course
+This was the term-end project for the ENPM690-Robot Learning course.

+The car was driven

 ## Udacity' self-driving car simulator
 <p align="center">